I know what you’re thinking – that this is somehow metaphoric, or there’s a catch.

 The good ‘ole real estate “gut punch” that occurs during a tough loss, a bad beat, or any experience providing you with that uncomfortable feeling in the pit of your stomach.

-But alas, I’m not being metaphoric, analaogous, symbolic, or even euphemistic.
+But alas, I’m not being metaphoric, analogous, symbolic, or even euphemistic.

 Knuckles met my nose.